Harbor seal: Behaviour, survival, and reproduction

+Mother and pup resting at Yaquina Head Outstanding Natural Area in Oregon.

 Pup nursing at Point Lobos in California.

 Harbor seals must spend a great deal of time on shore when molting, which occurs shortly after breeding.
 This onshore time is important to the life cycle, and can be disturbed when substantial human presence occurs.
 The timing of onset of molt depends on the age and sex of the animal, with yearlings molting first and adult males last.
 A female mates again immediately following the weaning of her pup.
 Harbor seals are sometimes reluctant to haul out in the presence of humans, so shoreline development and access must be carefully studied, and if necessary managed, in known locations of seal haul out.

 In comparison to many pinniped species, and in contrast to otariid pinnipeds, harbor seals are generally regarded to be more vocally reticent.
 However, they do use non-harmonic vocalisations to maintain breeding territories and to attract mates during specified times of year, and also during mother and pup interactions.
+In a post-mortem diffusion brain imaging analysis of vocal control circuits in pinnipeds, harbor seal brains demonstrated greater evidence of neural adaptation for vocal production learning than other pinnipeds and terrestrial carnivores.

 Annual survival rates were calculated at 0.91 for adult males, and 0.902 for adult females.
 Maximum age for females was 36 and for males 31 years.